-- 1. Hot dogs whole or sliced in to rounds - 2.
-Whole grapes
+1. Hot dogs whole or sliced in to rounds 6.
+Hard pretzels

-- Hard pretzels - 7.
+- 2. Whole grapes 7.
 Spoonfuls of Peanut butter

-8. Chunks of raw carrot or meat larger that can be swallowed whole
+- 3. Nuts 8.
+Chunks of raw carrot or meat larger that can be

-- 3. Nuts

-- 4. Popcorn
+- 4. Popcorn swallowed whole

 - 5. Raw peas

-Staff cut foods into pieces no larger than 1/4 inch square for infants and 1/2 inch square for toddler/twos according to each child's chewing and swallowing capacity.

-For infants/breastfeeding:
+- 29

-Concord Children's Center staff work with families of infants to ensure that the food served is based on the infant's individual nutritional needs and developmental stage .Concord Children's Center encourages and supports breastfeeding.
+Staff cut foods into pieces no larger than 1⁄4 inch square for infants and 1⁄2 inch square for toddler/twos according to each child's chewing and swallowing capacity.
+For infants/breastfeeding: Concord Children's Center staff work with families of infants to ensure that the food served is based on the infant's individual nutritional needs and developmental stage .Concord Children's Center encourages and supports breastfeeding.
 Our Infant program has designated places set aside for breastfeeding mothers who want to come during work to breastfeed.
 We will work with the family to coordinate feedings with the infant's mother whenever possible.